Morteza Motahhari: Education

 Later, he joined the University of Tehran, where he taught philosophy for 22 years.
 Between 1965 and 1973 he also gave regular lectures at the Hosseiniye Ershad in Northern Tehran.
+He was also a professor of theology at Tehran University.

 Motahhari wrote several books on Islam, Iran, and historical topics.
 His emphasis was on teaching rather than writing.
 However, after his death, some of his students worked on writing down his lectures and publishing them as books.
 As of the mid-2008, the "Sadra Publication" published more than sixty volumes by Motahhari.
 Nearly 30 books were written about Motahhari or quoted from his speeches.

 Morteza Motahhari opposed what he called groups who "depend on other schools, especially materialistic schools" but who present these "foreign ideas with Islamic emblems".
 In a June 1977 article he wrote to warn "all great Islamic authorities" of the danger of "these external influential ideas under the pretext and banner of Islam."
 It is thought he was referring to the People's Mujahideen of Iran and the Furqan Group.

 Motahhari was the father-in-law of Iran's former secretary of National Security Council Ali Larijani.
 It was by Motahari's advice that Larijani switched from computer science to Western Philosophy for graduate studies.

 A major street in Tehran formerly known as Takhte Tavoos (Peacock Throne) was renamed after him.
 Morteza Motahari Street connects Sohrevardi Street and Valiasr Street, two major streets in Tehran.